 To be clear, I only use water on very small aphid infestations because I don’t like blasting my plants with jets of water.
 For larger infestations, I wouldn’t recommend this approach since you’d have to spray the entirety of your plant with jets of water to be effective.
 In doing so, you might damage your plant, and you’ll also be wasting water throughout the process.

-But there’s one exception: If you’ve got small potted garden plants, a quick shower can easily take care of the infestation.
-Take a look at the video below to learn more:
+But there’s one exception: If you’ve got small potted garden plants, a quick shower might take care of the infestation.

 4. Liquid Seaweed